travispcook/symphony/README.md

 It uses docker.io.
 Install it on a modern Linux system, and also install the Python client library for Docker. `sudo pip install docker-py`.
-Then the `runme` Python script can be used for setting up the image and running it.
+Then the `run.py` Python script can be used for setting up the image and running it.

 To pull image from the index (fastest):

-    ./runme pull
+    ./run.py pull

 To build the image from scratch:

-    ./runme build
+    ./run.py build

 Then just run the container and hack away:

-    ./runme start
+    ./run.py start
-    ./runme browse
+    ./run.py browse
-    ./runme shell
+    ./run.py shell

 This will start the container, open a browser loading the container's IP address, and open an shell in the container user Siphon.
 Hack away in this